AyorindeTayo/Hardness-App/README.md

 http://localhost:5000
 ```
 # Hardness-App
 Web app for Vickers Hardness Prediction for welded stainless steel.
+# Deployment of the app on Python
+Head over to https://www.pythonanywhere.com/ and follow the below steps.
 ![Imgur](https://imgur.com/xwhL9V9.png)